Day 1: Arrival to Kigali

 Day 2: Visit Genocide Memorial & Travel to Nyungwe Forest

-On your drive out west today, you will be passing through the town of Butare, about 135km from Kigali.
+On your drive today, you will be passing through the town of Butare, about 135km from Kigali.
 Here you can visit Butare National Museum displaying a range of ethnographic objects that will give you an insight into the rich traditional life and culture of the country.

 Nyungwe Forest is also famous among the birding community who come to spot some of the 310 bird species recorded here, 26 of which are endemic to Rwanda.